gregory-ledenev/java-class-extension/doc/expressions.md

 This approach is powerful because it allows you to work with expression-based access on existing classes, including third-party ones, without modifying their original source code.

-There are two primary ways to do this:
+There are three primary ways to do this:

-1. **Directly obtain an `ExpressionContext` extension:**
+1. Directly obtaining an `ExpressionContext` extension.
+2. Extending a business interface with `ExpressionContext`.
+3. Composing `ExpressionContext` with a business interface.

+#### Directly Obtaining an `ExpressionContext` Extension

 You can get a pure `ExpressionContext` extension for any object.
-This is useful when you only need expression evaluation capabilities.
+This is useful when you only need expression evaluation capabilities and do not want to expose a business interface for some reason.

 ```java
 Organization organization = new Organization(/*...*/);